bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 60°
+- 59°
-- Partly Cloudy
+- Breezy and Partly Cloudy
-- 66% humidity
+- 70% humidity
-- 10 mph wind
+- 11 mph wind
-- 60% cloud cover
+- 48% cloud cover
 - 51 AQI 🟨
-- 0.88 inches of rain expected in the next 48 hours
+- 0.65 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>